 Be sure to also take along a pair of comfortable sneakers for any hiking or other more active excursions.
 This type of shoe is also a good option for staying comfortable while exploring parts of cities and towns that aren’t as close to the beach.

-Nights can become a bit colder so a light sweater or jacket is recommended to stay comfortable once the sun goes down.
+Nights can become a bit cooler so a light sweater or jacket is recommended to stay comfortable once the sun goes down.
 Nighttime temperatures average in the 60’s.

 Pair your accessories with flowing summer dresses, lightweight shorts, and a light colored or colorful blouse.
 Pack a pair of sandals for the beach and comfortable sneakers for active excursions or exploring around town.